About The Met/ Collection Areas/ The Costume Institute/ Meet the Staff

 Associate Curator

-Mellissa Huber specializes in twentieth-century fashion, and is the Educational liaison for The Costume Institute.
-Since joining the department in 2012, she has contributed to several exhibitions, including Charles James: Beyond Fashion (2014), Masterworks: Unpacking Fashion (2016), Heavenly Bodies: Fashion and the Catholic Imagination (2018), and In Pursuit of Fashion: The Sandy Schreier Collection (2019).
-Mellissa holds an MA in visual culture from New York University, and a BFA with a minor in art history from the Fashion Institute of Technology.
-She lectures regularly and has taught for the Costume Studies graduate program at NYU.
+Mellissa Huber specializes in twentieth century fashion and is the educational liaison for The Costume Institute.
+Since joining the department in 2012, she has co-curated the exhibitions Women Dressing Women (2023) and In Pursuit of Fashion: The Sandy Schreier Collection (2019) and contributed to some of The Met’s most visited shows, including Charles James: Beyond Fashion (2014), Manus x Machina: Fashion in an Age of Technology (2016), and Heavenly Bodies: Fashion and the Catholic Imagination (2018).
+Mellissa holds an MA in visual culture from New York University, where she currently teaches in the Costume Studies graduate program, and a BFA with a minor in art history from the Fashion Institute of Technology.

 Selected Publications: